calebchanwy/tjc-powerpoint/README.md

 - Requires Windows 7 and above.

 ### Installation
-To install the application, navigate to TJCPowerPoint\publish and run the setup file.
+To install the application, download TJCPowerPoint_PUBLISH.zip or TJCPowerPoint_ZH_PUBLISH.zip (for the simplified Chinese version).
+Extract all files, and run the setup file.